 Ready for a career change?
 3 steps for an easy transition.

-So, you’ve been in your job for the last couple of years but the thought of persisting with work in the same industry for the next 30 years makes you feel more than a bit queezy and quite sad at the same time.
-It’s a scenario you’re not willing to entertain for another day and have decided, bravely, to pursue something that a) will use your best attributes and skills b) will be satisfying and stimulating c) you feel passionate about and d) you keep revisiting time and time again when thinking possible career options.
+So, you’ve been in your job for the last couple of years but the thought of staying there for a couple more makes you feel more than a bit queezy and quite sad at the same time.
+So maybe it’s time to pursue something that a) will use your best attributes and skills b) will be satisfying and stimulating c) you feel passionate about and d) you keep revisiting time and time again when thinking possible career options.
 Sound familiar?

 If you’re at this stage, the hard work of decision making has been done.
 But it can be difficult to make the transition and can often be filled with doubt, anxiety, a sense of loss and a feeling of ‘hmm, I’m not quite sure what to do next’.